beling/bsuccinct-rs/mphf_benchmark/README.md

-To benchmark RecSplit, PTHash, and CHD, we use another program with the same name (`mphf_benchmark`), but written in C++ by Giulio Ermanno Pibiri and Roberto Trani, and available at https://github.com/roberto-trani/mphf_benchmark (this site also contains compilation instructions).
+To benchmark RecSplit, PTHash, and CHD, we use another program with the same name (`mphf_benchmark`), but written in C++ by Giulio Ermanno Pibiri and Roberto Trani, and available at https://github.com/roberto-trani/mphf_benchmark (this site also contains compilation instructions; it is built with native optimizations by default).
 The authors have accepted our modifications to their program, which, among other things, ensure that both benchmark programs can generate exactly the same keys for testing MPHFs.